- Home

 The goals of the initiative are to:

-- Prevent injuries in the manufacturing industry: In 2021, the injury rate in manufacturing was 2.79 time-loss injuries per 100 workers.
-This is 25 percent higher than the provincial injury rate average.
+- Prevent injuries in the manufacturing industry: In 2022, the injury rate in manufacturing was 2.55 time-loss injuries per 100 workers.
+This is 27 percent higher than the provincial injury rate average of 2.01*.

-- Prevent serious injuries and fatal injuries in the manufacturing industry: In 2021, the serious injury rate in manufacturing was 52 percent higher than the provincial serious injury rate average.
+- Prevent serious injuries and fatal injuries in the manufacturing industry: In 2022, the serious injury rate in manufacturing (0.41) was 41 percent higher than the provincial serious injury rate average (0.28)*.

 Our focus

-The current primary focus of the initiative is on the most significant risks within an industry, from among the following hazards:
+The primary focus of the initiative is on the following hazards:

-Officers will focus their inspections on these industries or classification units.
+Officers will focus their inspections on all classification units in the Manufacturing sector.

 What you can do

-The following resources will help you better understand and address some of the health and safety issues we’ll be focusing on with our inspections and other prevention activities:
+The following resources will help you address some of the health and safety issues we will be focusing on with our prevention activities, including inspections: